"What will happen to all my music scores and parts?....."

-The ACA Custodial Plan is designed for the best possible benefit to the composer's legacy, whether materials are in physical or digital format (or both).
+The ACA Custodial Plan is designed for the best possible benefit to the composer's legacy.
 Scores and parts can be made available to conductors, performers and researchers around the world through ACA's digital download services.
-Masters remain safe in the archive environment.

 Please contact ACA for more information, or fill out the online info request for the Legacy Plan.